oraclekid12/rulebook2024/content.md

 > The vampire yielding the title will now have no title and loses the
 > benefits of the title for the remainder of the game.
 >
+> **ADVANCED RULES**\
+> \
+> Some cards have a burn option icon.\
+> \
+> This icon means that a Methuselah who does not control a minion who
+> meets the requirements of this card or is not a legal target, may discard it during ANY
+> Methuselah's unlock phase and replace it.\
+> \
+> Each Methuselah is limited to one such discard each unlock phase.\

 ## **2. MASTER PHASE**
+*A master phase action represents your personal activity during the turn as ancient Methuselah.*

 You receive master phase actions during your master phase.
-A master phase action represents your personal activity during the turn as a Methuselah.

 By default, you receive only one master phase action, but some cards may change this amount.
 You may use a master phase action to play a master